15831944/classics/README.md

 ...with an additional list of the most common (250 or so) words and their definitions.
-Any word in the source text that occurs in the common list will italicized with other words being romanized.
+Any word in the source text that occurs in the common list will be italicized with other words being romanized.

 A vocabulary item on an inividual page will have a dagger (&dagger;) after its definition if it is the first occurence of that word in the work.
 Any words